 Back on track… We landed in London and made the mistake of trying to visit sites that day.
 Instead, we got this…

-Once the tour of london was done we caught a flight out of London Gatwick to Charles De Gaulle, Paris.
+Once the tour of London was done we caught a flight out of London Gatwick to Charles De Gaulle, Paris.
 The Chunnel on the Eurostar is a much more expensive option compared to the cheaper airlines.
 Plan ahead and book a flight. flying over the channel is amazing if it’s a clear day!

-A must do is the Arc de Triumphe.
+A must-do is the Arc de Triumphe.
 First, it’s the cheapest, quickest attraction in the city and second, The view of Paris is amazing.
 You’ll gain a perspective of the Eiffel Tower that you can’t gain from any other place in Paris.
-Once you descend into the metro again, its only 5 stops until you are at the feet of the Tour Eiffel.
+Once you descend into the metro again, it’s only 5 stops until you are at the feet of the Tour Eiffel.

 TIP: Please pay for the top floor, and walk to the east side of the main platform.
 No one is ever in the east line compared to the west line that leads to the top floor elevator.

 After we wandered Paris for the first day we figured that we should plan and set up the next days of the trip.
 (I know that not having an airtight plan would drive most humans bonkers.
 It drives my wife a little nutty too.)
-We found a bunch of places within a few hours of paris ( Mont St. Michele, Normandy, Utah Beach etc etc) and would take the TGV to those locations and return in the evening.
+We found a bunch of places within a few hours of Paris ( Mont St. Michele, Normandy, Utah Beach, etc) and would take the TGV to those locations and return in the evening.
 That worked so much better than trying to ride a train from town to town and not look back while touring the country.

 By creating a home base and doing day trips, we were able to gain some consistency for our kids because they are still completing their daily school tasks. (yes we home and world school our kids) We also got better rates on our rentals by staying a few days longer. (fewer cleaning fees too)

-After we left our home base in Paris we flew to Nice and home based there while touring the Cote-Azur and enjoying the warmth of Marseille, Nice, Eze, Menton and especially Les Callanques in Cassis.
+After we left our home base in Paris we flew to Nice and home-based there while touring the Cote-Azur and enjoying the warmth of Marseille, Nice, Eze, Menton, and especially Les Callanques in Cassis.
 Regional trains are a wonder and need to be taken advantage of.
 Take some time to plan, but you don’t have to be too obsessive over the schedule because they come fairly often.